-The GSTC-Destination Criteria will be reviewed late 2017 or early 2018 to determine whether revisions are merited.
+The GSTC-Destination Criteria will be revised in 2019.
+Planning for the revision process is currently underway and we expect to make a call for public consultation sometime in the second half of 2018.
 Please return to this page for announcements regarding the timeline and calls for public consultation.

 To participate in the Destination Criteria revisions in 2018 or other future Criteria revisions and development, and to provide feedback on current Criteria, please sign up here.